tkeech1/openshift_vagrant/README.md

 ## OpenShift on CentOS 7

 Create a single node OpenShift Origin cluster on a CentOS 7 VM through Vagrant.
 This is intended to be used for a development environment only.
-THis is based on Grant Shipley's <a href="https://github.com/gshipley/installcentos">installcentos</a> project.
+This is based on Grant Shipley's <a href="https://github.com/gshipley/installcentos">installcentos</a> project.

 1) Clone the repo